ryanholt/content-model/elements.md

 This 200-acre field is intensively managed for dove season, kids' huntings events and archery.

 ####LONG COPY
-Located in Walton County, the Public Dove Field & Archery Range is adjacent to the Wildlife Resources Division headquarters and Conservation Center, and Fisheries hatchery.
-The kid-friendly archery range features bulleye targets and 3-D targets such as game animals and a ferocious T-Rex.
-Besides dove hunting, the property has extensive trails and dog training areas.
-Before you visit, be sure to review Dove Season regulations and/or Archery Range rules.
-You must possess one of the following licenses or passes to use the property: 3-day hunting/fishing license, Wildlife Management Area License, Sportsman's License, Lifetime License, Honorary License or Georgia Outdoor Recreational Pass.
-During weekday business hours, you can purchase your license on site.
+Located in Walton County, the Public Dove Field & Archery Range is adjacent to the Wildlife Resources Division headquarters and Conservation Center where you can purchase sporting licenses and outdoor passes during business hours.

 ####IMAGE
 (Kids' hunting at Walton)